ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-13-ethereum-classic-is-bitcoins-philosophy-with-ethereums-technology/index.md

 Due to its design choices, ETC has a system where both the currency and the decentralized applications are inside the same security environment of the proof of work blockchain.
 With this technology it is possible to design decentralized applications (dapps) where even if the founders or the company of a dapp disappear the smart contracts, accounts, and balances may still be perfectly safe inside the blockchain.

-ETC is a fusion of the best of both worlds: The marvel of proof of work as a consensus mechanism with its true censorship resistance, permissionlessness, and immutability, and the computability, programability, and versatility of smart contracts.
+ETC is a fusion of the best of both worlds: The marvel of proof of work as a consensus mechanism with its true censorship resistance, permissionlessness, and immutability, and the computability, programmability, and versatility of smart contracts.

 In ETC the money and the dapps are decentralized, immutable, permissionless, and censorship resistant.
 This is the essence of the principle of *Code Is Law*, which is largely upheld by the combination of Bitcoin's invention of the proof of work consensus mechanism and Ethereum's innovation of smart contracts.